American Women leaders need to be acknowledged!

 appointed to the U.S. Supreme Court.

-Delores Huerta, oil on linen 14 x 18 |
+| Dolores Huerta, oil on linen, 18 x 14 |

 Dolores Huerta, Civil Rights Leader

-"Men their rights and nothing more; Women their rights and nothing less" Susan B. Anthony
+"Men their rights and nothing more; Women their rights and nothing less."
+Susan B. Anthony

 Susan B. Anthony, Americas greatest woman suffragist, was a pioneer crusader for woman's rights and social reform.
 The 19th Amendment to the constitution, granting the rights for women to vote, became a reality mainly due to her tireless campaigning and efforts.

-Rosa Parks, oil on linen, 18 x 14 | |
+| Rosa Parks, oil on linen, 18 x 14 | |

 "If you don't stand for something you will fall for anything" Rosa Parks

-Rosa Parks is considered the "mother of the Civil Rights Movement".
+Rosa Parks is considered the "Mother of the Civil Rights Movement".
 Rosa Parks was an American civil rights activist whose refusal to give up her seat to a white person on a public bus precipitated the 1955-56 Montgomery Bus Boycott in Alabama.
 Her actions, on the bus, became the spark that ignited the civil rights movement in the United States.

-Olivia de Havilland, oil on linen 18 x 14 |
+| Olivia de Havilland, oil on linen, 18 x 14 |

 "One must take what comes with laughter" Olivia de Havilland